Postcolonial international relations: Transatlantic economy

-Despite insufficient attention in the social sciences, there is a body of critical scholarship written by African-American, Caribbean, and African scholars, who center the transatlantic slave trade in the historical development Europe, and of modern capitalism.
+Despite insufficient attention in the social sciences, there is a body of critical scholarship written by African American, Caribbean, and African scholars, who center the transatlantic slave trade in the historical development of Europe and of modern capitalism.
 Unfortunately, this work is sidelined from the mainstream international political economy literature, and is most often relegated to history departments or slavery studies.
 In 1938, Trinidadian scholar C. L. R. James's book, The Black Jacobins, studied the centrality of the transatlantic slave system to Europe's economy.
 His work would influence Eric Williams in his book, Capitalism and Slavery in 1944.
 W. E. B. Du Bois would later build on Williams' argument in an analysis that considers the central role of Africa in world history.
 Contemporary historian and professor at the University of Rochester, Joseph Inikori, argues that there is a direct relationship between slave-based economies and economic development in Britain.
 Central to Inikori's argument is how the origins of finance, a defining feature of the global capitalism we recognize today, are found in transatlantic slave-based trade.
 The major role of financial institutions in global capitalism can be traced to this period, where the development of banking, the stock exchange, insurance companies, and some of the first joint stock companies were created in the context of the transatlantic economy.